Greco-Roman | Abydos Ware | Terracotta Jug | Circa 1st–3rd Century CE

 - Robust rounded body with distinct pouring spout

-- Gracefully arched handle for stability and function
+- Gracefully arched handle designed for stability and function

-- Subtle traces of red and brown pigment once enhancing its appearance
+- Subtle traces of red and brown pigment that once enhanced its appearance

 - Surface wear and rim chips consistent with long use and antiquity